 Partners: CPED, Public Works, Downtown Council

-The Nicollet Mall Project encompasses the complete reconstruction of the street and sidewalks along the 12 blocks of the Mall.
+The Nicollet Mall Project encompassed the complete reconstruction of the street and sidewalks along the 12 blocks of the Mall.
 Nicollet Mall contains the densest concentration of jobs and market values in Minnesota.
 It is a major retail, transit and pedestrian corridor and home to three fortune 500 companies, as well as the Minneapolis Central Library.
-In 2016 and 2017 Nicollet Mall will be undergoing a complete renovation.
+In 2016 and 2017 Nicollet Mall underwent a complete renovation.

-The Mall currently features the largest collection of public and private artworks in Minneapolis, with the exception of the Walker Art Center’s Sculpture Garden.
+The Mall features the largest collection of public and private artworks in Minneapolis, with the exception of the Walker Art Center’s Sculpture Garden.
 Most of the collection includes artworks owned by the City that were commissioned as part of the renovation of the Mall in the late 1980’s.
 These works represent some of the most important artists working in the region at that time from a range of cultural backgrounds.
-All of these works are being removed in the summer of 2015 and most will return newly conserved with the Mall is completed in 2017.
+All of these works were removed in 2015 and most have returned to the Mall as part of the Mall renovation.

-As part of the development of the new Mall design, Public Works and CPED are commissioning new works that complement the new Mall design, and represent the diverse range of public artists of this generation.
-The project’s goals are to commission new works of art that:
+As part of the development of the new Mall, Public Works and CPED commissioned new works to complement the new Mall design, and represent the diverse range of public artists of this generation.
+The project’s goals were to commission new works of art that:

 - Are stimulating and contribute to the Mall’s reputation as a national destination.